 Similarly, under the T transformation $\tau \rightarrow \tau+1$, we have \be E_s(z,\tau+1)= \pi^{-s} \sum'_{c,d} {\tau_2^s e^{2\pi i \tilde{\theta}_{c,d}} \over |c(\tau+1) + d|^{2s}} = E_s(z,\tau) \; , \ee by relabelling $d\rightarrow d -c$ and identifying $\tilde{x} = x-y$, $\tilde{y}=y$, for which $\tilde{z} = \tilde{x} + \tilde{\tau} \tilde{y}$.

 Now, view $E_s(z,\tau)$ for $z=1/2$, $z=\tau/2$, $z=1/2+\tau/2$ as the three even spin structures: topological sectors of quasiperiodicities for the fermions.
 (For a geometric argument why that is so, see \ref{Ejacobi}.)
-Since here S and T act on $z$, we recover the standard statement that the partition functions for each topological sector is not separately modular invariant, i.e.\ invariant under both S and T. But if we add the three pieces, and use torus translations $z \rightarrow z+1$ and $z\rightarrow z+\tau$, we see that the sum of all three sectors is modular invariant.
+Since S acts on $z$, we recover the standard statement that the partition function for each topological sector is not separately modular invariant, i.e.\ invariant under both S and T. But if we add the three pieces, and use torus translations $z \rightarrow z+1$ and $z\rightarrow z+\tau$, we see that the sum of all three sectors is modular invariant.
 We are then free to manipulate the pieces separately, with the understanding that at the end we sum over topological sectors.